Whether you’re a professional farmer or a backyard gardener, you will come across destructive bugs on your plants.

 There are many items that you may already have in your house that can be extremely effective at either killing or driving away pests.

-Items such as hot peppers, eggshells, or even used coffee grounds are effective at reducing certain pest infestations.
+Items such as hot peppers, eggshells, or even used coffee grounds are effective at reducing various pest infestations.

 21. Garlic